| | | | | | | | | | | | | | | | | | | | | | |

 Understanding Bhutan Tourism: A daily Sustainable Development Fee of about $100 USD per person per day funds the country’s free healthcare and education.
 The system ensures uncrowded sites, preserved culture, and quality experiences while funding national development.
 Booking requires working with authorized tour operators who handle permits and logistics.

-Top Family Experiences: Tiger’s Nest Monastery, the iconic clifftop monastery that appears on every Bhutan photograph (challenging but achievable for many families with proper preparation), Thimphu Weekend Market, archery demonstrations, traditional dress photos, and festivals provide some amazing cultural immersion opportunities.
+Top Family Experiences: Tiger’s Nest Monastery (challenging but achievable for many families with proper preparation), Thimphu Weekend Market, archery demonstrations, traditional dress photos, and festivals

 Sample 7-Day Itinerary: Day 1 – Paro for arrival and altitude adjustment, Days 2-3 Thimphu exploring the capital, Days 4-5 Punakha Valley at lower altitude, Day 6 Paro for Tiger’s Nest hike, Day 7 departure.